 It can sometimes be hard to identify which of the relationship applies, and in some cases one person may be engaging with your organisation in several ways (eg. one person could be a member, donor and service user of a medical support not-for-profit).

-If you are unsure about what type of relationship is involved and the laws that apply, read the information in each of the People Involved sub-pages to help you identify the relationship and law that applies.
+If you are unsure about what type of relationship is involved and the laws that apply, read the information in each of the 'people involved' sub-pages to help you identify the relationship and the law that applies.

-For more information on governance and duties go to the Governance page.
+For more information on governance and duties, go to the Governance webpage.